NBA Rumors: Warriors, Sixers Could Explore D’Angelo Russell For Tobias Harris Trade, Per ‘Bleacher Report’

-After a failed three-peat, the Golden State Warriors took another huge blow in the 2019 NBA free agency when they lost Kevin Durant to the Brooklyn Nets.
+After a failed three-peat, the Golden State Warriors took another huge blow in the 2019 NBA free agency period when they lost Kevin Durant to the Brooklyn Nets.
 Luckily, the Warriors still managed to acquire something in return for their departing superstar.
 In a sign-and-trade deal with the Nets, the Warriors received D’Angelo Russell in exchange for Durant.

-However, though D’Angelo Russell could somewhat fill the hole Kevin Durant left on the offensive end of the floor, there is currently a question regarding his fit in Golden State’s roster, especially once Klay Thompson fully recovers from an injury.
-In an appearance on the Dan Patrick Show last month, via Youtube, Marc Stein of the New York Times said that the Warriors will eventually trade Russell, “It’s just a matter of when.”
+Even though Russell could somewhat fill the hole Durant left on the offensive end of the floor, there is currently a question regarding his fit in Golden State’s roster, especially once Klay Thompson fully recovers from an injury.
+In an appearance on the Dan Patrick Show last month, via YouTube, Marc Stein of The New York Times said that the Warriors will eventually trade Russell, as it’s only going to be “a matter of when.”

 Andy Bailey of Bleacher Report recently created a list of blockbuster deals that could further shake up the power balance in the Eastern and Western Conferences.
 For the Warriors, Bailey suggested that they could engage in a trade negotiation with the Philadelphia 76ers in mid-December involving D’Angelo Russell and Tobias Harris.